The Memory Behind This Treat

 - Preheat the oven to 400°F (200°C) and line a baking sheet with parchment paper.

-- In a separate small bowl, whisk the egg with 1 tablespoon of water to create an egg wash.
-Brush the exposed pastry edges with the egg wash.
+- In a separate bowl, whisk the egg with 1 tablespoon of water for an egg wash.
+Brush the pastry edges with the egg wash.

 - Bake the Danishes for 15 to 18 minutes, or until puffed and golden brown.

 - Remove from the oven and transfer to a wire rack.
 Cool for at least 10 minutes.
-Dust with powdered sugar, drizzle with glaze, or top with fresh raspberries if desired.
+Dust with powdered sugar or top with fresh raspberries before serving, if desired.

 Notes